syncfusion-content/ej2-angular-docs/ej2-angular/grid/how-to/list-of-array-of-objects.md

 ---
 layout: post
-title: List of array of objects in Angular Grid component | Syncfusion
+title: List of array of objects in Angular Grid Component | Syncfusion
-description: Learn here all about List of array of objects in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about List of array of objects in Syncfusion Essential Angular Grid component, it's elements and more.
 platform: ej2-angular
 control: List of array of objects
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# List of array of objects in Angular Grid component
+# List of array of objects in Angular Grid Component

 The following example shows how to set Complex field for datasource having Array Of Objects.